Best Overall Co-Sleeper

 Accessibility tests how much work goes into retrieving baby.
 How easy is it to get baby in and out of the sleeping area when you're in bed?
 How easy is it from a standing position?
 Some options are designed for use while you remain lying down.
 Others are free-standing and require either sitting up or getting out of bed.

 The HALO Bassinest Essentia earned the best results for this test with a swiveling sleep area, adjustable height, and a sidewall that dips down effortlessly so you can reach in to pick up your baby or offer comfort.
-The Arm's Reach Clear-Vue Co-Sleeper and the babybay Bedside Sleeper also provide great accessibility by attaching directly to the side of your bed and being height adjustable.
-Both have lower sidewalls that allow you to reach over the side to comfort little ones easily.
+The babybay Bedside Sleeper also provides great accessibility by attaching directly to the side of your bed and being height adjustable.
+The Baby Delight has a drop side on the parent bedside of the crib for easier accessibility to baby.
+All have a lower sidewall that allow you to reach over the side to comfort little ones easily without getting up.
 The hardest options to get baby into and out of are the free-standing Graco Pack 'n Play on the Go and the Chicco Lullago.
+These typically have higher sides than many beds and you need to stand up to retrieve or replace your little one from the sleeping surface safely.

-There are two aspects of mobility.
-First, you must consider how easy it is to move the product from room to room, so you can keep your baby nearby no matter where you are.
-The second aspect is how well it travels outside the home.
-Because bassinets are not generally designed for travel, only a few options were handy in this area, and most of these were crossover products that are travel cribs by design, such as the Lotus and the Graco Pack 'n Play on the Go.
+There are two components to a product's mobility.
+First, is how easy it is to move from room to room, so you have the option of keeping your baby nearby no matter where you are.
+The second portability feature is how well it travels from your home to another location.
+Because this type of products are not typically viewed as a travel product, only a few options in this review were suitable for travel, and most of these were crossover options that are travel cribs by design, such as the Lotus and the Graco Pack 'n Play on the Go.
+The Baby Delight doesn't offer wheels or a cool carry bag, but it is lightweight for moving it around the house and you can disassemble it for a fairly flat package that is small enough if you plan to travel by car.

-Some of the products we tested come with additional features that either add convenience or versatility.
-None of the products lost favor for not offering additional functionality, but some had features that make using them easier and thereby increases their overall score in this metric.
+Some of the products in this review come with additional features that can provide and increase in convenience or versatility.
+None of the products lost favor for not offering functionality beyond a safe sleep zone, but some had features that make using them easier, and thereby, increases their overall ease of use.
 Some of these features include height adjustability, wheels, travel crib capabilities, flexible sidewalls, and soothing vibrations, lullabies, or sounds.
-The top-performing products often have moving sides and height adjustability, but they didn't need the extra bells and whistles to outperform the competition.
-The HALO Bassinest Essentia and Arm's Reach Clear-Vue Co-Sleeper both have a moving sidewall that greatly increases their convenience.
+The top-performing products often have moving sides and height adjustability like the Baby Delight, but they didn't need the extra bells and whistles to outperform the competition.
+The HALO Bassinest Essentia has a moving sidewall that greatly increases its convenience.
 The lower scoring Delta Children Deluxe Sweet Beginnings has a soothing center with vibration and sounds that can act as a sound machine for baby.

 Only a handful of the products in our tests are machine washable, and only a few were hand washable.
 Most are wipe or spot clean only, which isn't that convenient with a baby inside who may explode at any minute from either end.
-Both the Arm's Reach Clear-Vue Co-Sleeper and the Snoo Smart Sleeper have machine washable linings and mattress sheets, and the fabric on the Baby Bjorn Cradle, UPPAbaby, and the Lotus are also machine washable.
+The Snoo Smart Sleeper has a machine washable lining and mattress sheets (which is a big deal), and the fabric on the Baby Bjorn Cradle, UPPAbaby, and the Lotus are also machine washable.
+The outside cover and sheet on the Baby Delight are machine washable and dryable, making it one of the few with a quick turn around time for cleaning.
+Being able to clean sheets, covers or other parts of a sleeping area is important when you're dealing with a tiny person who can make big messes.

 The Delta Children Deluxe Sweet Beginnings is an option we don't care for, as it has fabric sides similar to a crib bumper and is not very breathable.
 The UPPAbaby is the worst with a padded inner liner and canvas-covered exterior sidewalls that severely impair a baby's ability to breathe.